Lalithavanukuri/splitwise/README.md

 ## 🚀 Features

-1. **Weather Prediction**: Plan ahead with accurate weather forecasts from a powerful Weather API.

-2. **Chatbot Assistance**: Get instant answers to your trip-related queries with our OpenAPI-powered chatbot.
+1. **Weather Prediction**: VoyageHub uses a powerful Weather API to offer accurate and real-time weather forecasts.
+Plan your trip with confidence, knowing the weather conditions at your destination.

+2. **Chatbot Assistance**: OpenAI powers the chatbot in VoyageHub, providing users with instant and intelligent responses to queries.
+Get personalized and timely information to make informed decisions about your trip.

-3. **Split Bill Calculator**: Easily split bills among friends and maintain a record of transactions.
+3. **Split Bill Calculator**: VoyageHub's intuitive Split Bill feature allows users to easily split expenses among friends.
+Keep track of shared expenses, and view detailed records of who paid what, ensuring fair and transparent transactions.

-4. **User Authentication**: Secure your trip details with a login page for registered users.

-5. **Data Visualization**: Visualize your spending patterns with interactive pie charts for easy understanding.
+4. **User Authentication**: VoyageHub's User Authentication system ensures the security of trip details.
+Registered users can access personalized features, store preferences, and receive tailored recommendations for their journeys.

+5. **Data Visualization**: VoyageHub leverages data visualization techniques to create interactive pie charts.
+Gain deep insights into your spending patterns and previous transactions, making financial tracking and planning easier.

 ## ⚙️ Technologies

-VoyageHub is built with the following technologies:

-- **Streamlit**: A Python library for creating web applications.
-- **Python**: The programming language used for application logic.
-- **MongoDB**: A NoSQL database for storing user details and transactions.
+### Streamlit

+Streamlit is a Python library that empowers developers to create interactive web applications with minimal effort.
+VoyageHub leverages Streamlit's simplicity to provide a delightful user experience.

+### Python

+Python serves as the backbone of VoyageHub, providing a versatile and powerful programming language for implementing the application's logic and functionality.

+### MongoDB

+MongoDB, a NoSQL database, efficiently stores user details and transactions, ensuring a scalable and flexible solution for managing data in VoyageHub.

+### OpenAI

+VoyageHub utilizes OpenAI to power its chatbot assistance feature.
+The OpenAI key enhances the chatbot's capabilities, providing users with instant and intelligent responses to trip-related queries.

 ## 🚀 Getting Started